-Prerequisite: OA 118 with a grade of "C" or better.
+Shorthand 3-6 Units Prerequisite: OA 120 or OA 1208 with a grade of "C" or better.

 Principles of elementary shorthand applied to writing of sentences and letters from dictation.
-Intensive review of shorthand fundamentals, vocabulary building drills, reading material, transcription exercises, and phrase building to attain a dictation speed of 80 words a minute for three minutes upon completion of six units.
+Intensive review of shorthand fundamentals, vocabulary-building drills, reading material, transcription exercises, and phrasebuilding to attain a dictation speed of 80 words a minute for three minutes upon completion of six units.

-Advanced Dictation and 132AB
+122A Advanced Dictation and

-Transcription

-3-6 Units Prerequisite: OA 119 with a grade of "C" or
+Transcription (Part I) 3-6 Units Prerequisite: OA 121 or OA 1218 with a grade of "C" or better.

-better.

-Instruction to develop speed and efficiency in sustained dictation and transcription; cialized vocabularies for business, industrial, and professional fields; review of punctuation and spelling as applied to secretarial usage.
-Students should attain a speed of 100 words per minute for three minutes upon completion of six units
+Instruction to develop speed and efficiency in sustained dictation and transcription; specialized vocabularies for business, industrial, and professional fields; review of punctuation and spelling as applied to secretarial usage.